Skip to Content

 • 2 tablespoons lemon juice and zest, about 2 lemons

-• plain yogurt, to garnish
+• plain yogurt, for garnish

 Instructions